 - from third parties offering specified products and services (to allow you to pass details to those third parties).

 ‘Opt-in’ and bought-in lists

 Opt-in has to be previously notified to ‘the sender’ of direct marketing emails.
 If this means consent must be given to you directly, then addresses on any list compiled by a third party (such as a list broker or another company within the same group as yours) after December 2003 (when the anti-spam law came into force), cannot be an ‘opted in’ list for your purposes.

-"We would like to pass your details on to specially selected third parties so that they can send you more information about holidays in America.
+"We would like to pass your details on to specially selected third parties so that they can send you more information about holidays in France.
 Do you agree to this?”